 2a-2d.
 The NWDAF discovers from NRF the AMF(s) belonging to the AMF Region(s) that include(s) the Area of Interest and subscribes to NF load and status information from NRF about these AMF(s).

 3a-3b.
-The NWDAF subscribes to OAM services to get the status and load information and the resource usage on the Area of Interest, following the procedure captured in Clause 6.2.3.2.
+The NWDAF subscribes to OAM services to get the status and load information and the resource usage on the Area of Interest in clause 6.6.2, following the procedure captured in Clause 6.2.3.2.

-Editor's note: The exact SA WG5 service, granularity (NF, eNB) and measurement or KPI that are used for load.

 4a-4b.
 The NWDAF collects the number of UEs located in the Area of Interest from AMF using Namf_EventExposure_Subscribe service, including the Target of Event Reporting provided as an input parameter (i.e. any UE or Internal Group Identifier).

 5. The NWDAF derives the requested analytics.